A Product Model: Amazon Kindle eReader OOBE

 Details, details, details

-The product team then plotted a detailed flow and identified the data fields and specific actions required on each screen.
+The Design team then modeled a detailed ODAC flow and identified the data fields and specific actions required on each screen:

 Final screens virtually design themselves

 Thanks to the detailed screen requirements, developers following the Kindle UX design system could almost create final screens themselves.
-Design provided explanatory content, field labels, button names, and the like.
+Design provided the necessary explanatory content, field labels, button names, and the like.

 Summary

-Of course, some design problems are simple enough and sufficiently well understood that there’s no need to resort to a model prior to delivering screens.
+Of course, many design problems are simple enough and sufficiently well-understood that there’s no need to resort to a model prior to delivering screens.
 That wasn’t the case with the Kindle OOBE.

 By beginning with a product model instead of screens I was able to identify overlooked use cases in time to accommodate the increased product scope.
 By documenting product decisions within the product model it eventually became so detailed that final screens were pre-defined before they were actually designed and delivered as pixel-perfect graphics with edited and approved text.

-The process was not initially accepted by the entire product team—design by screen was so deeply engrained in the culture that it was difficult at first to understand how using a product model would actually speed decision making and eventual screen design.
+The process was not initially accepted by Product Management and Development.
+Design-by-screen was so deeply engrained in the culture that it was difficult at first to understand how using a product model would actually speed decision making and the delivery of final screen designs.

-2 This was back in the days when, believe it or not, not everyone had an Amazon account.
-This allowed people to gift Kindles to anyone, regardless of whether they had an existing Amazon account.
+[2] This was back in the days when, believe it or not, not everyone had an Amazon account.
+On-device account creation allowed people to gift Kindles to people who didn't yet have existing Amazon accounts.